ollama/ollama/docs/api.md

 - `model`: (required) the [model name](#model-names)
 - `prompt`: the prompt to generate a response for
+- `suffix`: the text after the model response
 - `images`: (optional) a list of base64-encoded images (for multimodal models such as `llava`)

 Advanced parameters (optional):